aelskens/ray-ease/README.md

 ## License

 `ray-ease` was created by Arthur Elskens.
 It is licensed under the terms of the MIT license.
-See LICENSE.txt for more information.
+See LICENSE for more information.

 <p align="right">(<a href="#ray-ease">back to top</a>)</p>